Linearizing the Word Problem in (some) Free Fields: Acknowledgement

 \section{Acknowledgement}

 Special thanks go to Marek Bo\.zejko and Victor Vinnikov for the hospitality and all the motivating discussions in Wrocław and Beer-Sheva, respectively.
-However, I am very indebted and grateful to Franz Lehner.
+However, I am very grateful to Franz Lehner.
 He gave me the chance to enter the world of non-commutative mathematics.
 Without the freedom, support and advice he offered this work would not have been possible.
-Thanks a lot!
+Additonally I thank the anonymous referees for the valuable comments.